Erotoro/TreeChopper/README.md

 ## Installation

-1. Build the project or take the ready `TreeChopper-1.3.jar` and place it into your server `plugins` folder.
+1. Download `TreeChopper-1.3.jar` and place it into your server `plugins` folder.
 2. Restart the server.

 Additional notes: